Adyen/adyen-commercetools/extension/docs/Restore.md

 ## Requesting offset costs

 To request offset costs via our integration, you need to set the `getCarbonOffsetCostsRequest` custom field to your existing commercetools payment or create a payment right away with the custom field set.
+We recommend to request offset costs before [Step 5: Make a payment](./WebComponentsIntegrationGuide.md/#step-5-make-a-payment).

 The `getCarbonOffsetCostsRequest` custom field has to include the following information:

 - Weight of the package
 - Delivery - country of origin
 - Delivery - country of destination
-- Product code (if lifecycle option)
+- Product code (only for requesting lifecycle offset)
-- Product weight (if lifecycle option)
+- Product weight (only for requesting lifecycle offset)

 ### Delivery Offset